genpguides/genp-reddit-backup/posts/Friendly Reminder to new folks..md

 **Drink a cup of coffee or an energy drink and pay attention to all the information, folder locations and steps!**

+**⚠️ GENERATIVE FILL (AI) is behind a paywall / credits, forget about it and stop asking about it. - Posts on the subject will be deleted.**

 # Having a brain, attention to detail and some cognitive thinking is required.

 # 🛟 ❮ Return to [r/Genp](https://www.reddit.com/r/GenP/)